Read about how augmented reality changes our lives and about its history.

 electronic spectacles that transmit information to real-life in his book `The master

-key`.These spectacles help learn about a person in front of you by writing letters on their
+key`.These spectacles help learn about a person in front of you by writing letters

 `It consists of this pair of spectacles.
 While you wear them everyone you meet will be marked upon the forehead with a letter indicating his or her character.
 The good will bear the letter G, the evil the letter E. The wise will be marked with a W and the foolish with an F. The kind will show a K upon their foreheads and the cruel a letter C. Thus you may determine by a single look the true natures of all those you encounter.` - Frank Baum. [ 3 ]